Ashley Brain, PhD

 Stott Pilates Certified Instructor

 I began dancing at a young age and trained intensively in ballet and contemporary techniques throughout my childhood.
-I grew more interested in issues around safe and healthy dance practices during my BA degree at the University of Calgary where I studied a BA (hons) degree in dance with a major in ballet in conjunction with the School of Alberta Ballet.
-During this time I gained my first Stott Pilates qualification in teaching mat work and discovered dance science and the existing opportunities to study further in this field.
-This brought me to the UK where I studied my MSc in Dance Science at Trinity Laban Conservatoire of Music and Dance and worked as a graduate intern thereafter for 2 years.
+I became more interested in dancer wellbeing and safe dance practice during my BA degree at the University of Calgary where I studied dance with a major in ballet in conjunction with the School of Alberta Ballet.
+During this time I gained my Stott Pilates teaching qualification in mat work and discovered dance science and the existing opportunities to study further in this field.
+This brought me to the UK where I completed my MSc in Dance Science at Trinity Laban Conservatoire of Music and Dance and worked as a graduate intern thereafter for 2 years.

 After my time at Trinity Laban I began teaching on the BA programme at University of Roehampton where I became Senior Lecturer in Dance and Dance Science.
-My teaching focused primarily on ballet and topics under the dance science umbrella including anatomy, biomechanics, conditioning, psychology and somatic education.
-Across these modules I also incorporated Pilates conditioning for the dancers helping to improve core stability and postural control.
+My teaching focused on ballet and topics under the dance science umbrella including anatomy, biomechanics, conditioning, psychology and somatic education.
 Across the past 20 years I have continued my professional development with Stott Pilates and in 2023 I gained further teaching qualifications in mat and reformer work.

-My academic research has focused primarily on 'Dance for Health' and in particular dance for people with Parkinson’s.
-In 2016 I completed my PhD entitled, ‘Living with Parkinsonism: does dance help improve the quality of movement, functions and everyday activities?’
+My academic research has focused primarily on 'Dance for Health' programmes.
+In 2016 I completed my PhD which looked at the potential benefits of a ballet-based dance class for people with Parkinson's.
 This research was done in conjunction with English National Ballet and their Dance for Parkinson’s programme.
-Across my academic career I have presented at a variety of international conferences including annual conferences held by the International Association for Dance Medicine and Science (IADMS) and continue to publish research in the field.
+I have presented at a variety of international conferences including annual conferences held by the International Association for Dance Medicine and Science (IADMS) and continue to publish research in the field.